prompt-toolkit/python-prompt-toolkit/docs/pages/full_screen_apps.rst

 .. note::

-    Basically, windows are the leafs in the tree structure that represent the UI.
+    Basically, windows are the leaves in the tree structure that represent the UI.

 A :class:`~prompt_toolkit.layout.Window` provides a "view" on the :class:`~prompt_toolkit.layout.UIControl`, which provides lines of content.
 The